ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   Thus, other YAML files in this directory which are not valid configuration files (like the old ``config-developer.yml`` files) will lead to errors.
   Make sure to move these files to a different directory.

+.. deprecated:: 2.12.0

+  If a single configuration file is present at its deprecated location ``~/.esmvaltool/config-user.yml`` or specified via the deprecated command line argument ``--config_file``, all potentially available new configuration files at ``~/.config/esmvaltool/`` and/or the location specified via ``--config_dir`` are ignored.
+  This ensures full backwards-compatibility.
+  To switch to the new configuration system outlined here, move your old configuration file to ``~/.config/esmvaltool/`` or to the location specified via ``--config_dir``, remove ``~/.esmvaltool/config-user.yml``, and omit the command line argument ``--config_file``.
+  Alternatively, specifying the environment variable ``ESMVALTOOL_CONFIG_DIR`` will also force the usage of the new configuration system regardless of the presence of any potential old configuration files.
+  Support for the deprecated configuration will be removed in version 2.14.0.

 To get a copy of the default configuration file, you can run